wyatty/wyatty.github.io/index.md

 ### Yize NRG
 **Founder**, 2017-2019

-Yize NRG ("wise energy") used AI to optimize the operations of HVAC (heating and cooling) systems for buildings for big savings and grid flexibility.
+Yize NRG ("wise energy") used AI to optimize the operations of HVAC (heating and cooling) systems for buildings for big savings and flexibility.

 #### Explained
-X
+We initially targeted large office buildings (e.g. high rises in Manhattan).
+In target buildings, the HVAC system would consume 50-70% of all energy consumed in the building.
+We could save 15% all the way up to 50% on HVAC energy usage (there are many variables in this calculation, the high end is for environments with a high degree of flexibility).

 #### Impact
 Optimizing HVAC systems seems pretty boring and esoteric.
 Are you wondering about the implications and impacts of it?
 [Contact me, they're more than you think](#contact).